aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 sudo mv /tmp/eksctl /usr/local/bin
 ```
 #### Install Helm Package manager
-Helm  is a package manager for Kubernetes that will be used to istall various dependancies using Charts , which bundle together all the resources needed to deploy an application to a Kubernetes cluster.
+Helm  is a package manager for Kubernetes that will be used to install various dependancies using Charts , which bundle together all the resources needed to deploy an application to a Kubernetes cluster.

 ```bash
 curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3